jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-30-pineapple-mango-milkshake-ipa.markdown

 | Gypsum | 6.5 g |
 | Calcium Chloride | 5 g |

+#### Strike Water Additions

-The strike water was treated with calcium chloride and gypsum to add back in the necessary calcium for enzyme activity and desired sulfate to emphasize the hops.
+I typically use Reverse Osmosis (RO) water for brews.
+Since there is minimal mineral content in RO water, some additions are needed to achieve the desired mash pH - for this beer Calcium Chloride and Gypsum were utilized to add back in the necessary calcium for enzyme activity and desired sulfate to emphasize the hops.

 <div class="grid-container">
   <img src="/images/posts/brews/2019-03-30-pineapple-mango-milkshake-ipa/mash_1.jpg">